CHING-YI TSAI

 Identity Pointer

-Identity visualizations add descriptive attributes (e.g., color, letters) to support verbal disambiguation.
+Our identity visualizations add descriptive attributes (e.g., color, letters) to support verbal disambiguation.

 Pointer Archetypes + Uncertainty Viusalizations = Uncertain Pointers